 9. The Corfu Trilogy

-Romp across the white sand beaches and green and brown olive groves of the Mediterranean island of Corfu with 10-year-old Gerald Durrell.
+Read all three Corfu books to fully romp across the white sand beaches and green and brown olive groves of this Mediterranean island with 10-year-old Gerald Durrell.

-This humorous trio of memoirs recounts his family’s relocation from grey England to right its troubles after their father’s death.
+This trio of humorous memoirs recounts his family’s relocation from grey England to beautiful Greece to right their troubles after their father’s death.

 10. All Creatures Great & Small

-My entire family, from my mother to my daughter has let country veterinarian Herriot bring us along on his visits to farms and villages across the Yorkshire Dales in the years leading up to WWII.
-The book (one in a series) is funny and surprisingly relatable.
+My mother, my husband, my tween and I have all let country veterinarian James Herriot bring us along on his visits to farms and villages across the Yorkshire Dales in the years leading up to WWII.

 11. A Year in Provence

-Really, anything by Peter Mayle will transport you to southern France and keep you entertained.
+Really, anything by Peter Mayle will transport you to sunny southern France and keep you entertained.

 12. City of Falling Angels

-In this follow up to Midnight, John Berendt unveils Venice for us.
+In this follow up to Midnight, John Berendt unveils intriguing and hard-to-know Venice for us.

-The mystery at the heart of this book is a fire at a famous opera house, but along the way he introduces us to some of the finest palazzos and most entertaining denizens of this canaled city.
+The mystery at the heart of City of Falling Angels is a fire at a famous opera house, but along the way he introduces us to some of the finest palazzos and most entertaining denizens of this wonderful canaled city.

 13. 44 Scotland Street

-After 13 books in the series that started with this one, I feel like Edinburgh’s New Town is my own neighborhood (in many ways it’s a counterpart to my Brooklyn neighborhood) and the characters in the books are my friends.
+After 13 books in the series that started with 44 Scotland Street, I feel like Edinburgh’s New Town is my own neighborhood (in many ways it’s a counterpart to my Brooklyn neighborhood) and the characters in the books are my friends.

-As soon as one book is out and read I can’t wait for the next one so I can visit Edinburgh again.
+As soon as one book is out I read it and start counting the days until the next one will be released so I can visit Scotland Street again.

 For Kids and Tweens: Murder Most Unladylike

-It certainly our tween’s interst in afternoon tea, cream buns, scones and frosted buns.
+It certainly inspired our tween’s interest in afternoon tea, cream buns and amateur detectives.

 Books That Take You To the Middle East and Africa